Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

      qpassrunner_d
      ```

-2. If qpassrunner_d is not installed:

-You can either 1) install it as described in the [Installation Section](#installation) and run it as shown in the above step or 2) compile it as explained in the [Compilation Section](#compilation) and then run it as follows:
+2. If qpassrunner_d is not installed, you can either 1) install it as described in the [Installation Section](#installation) and run it as shown in the above step or 2) compile it as explained in the [Compilation Section](#compilation) and then run it as follows:

-   - Navigate to the qir_passes directory:
+   - Navigate to the qir_passes directory (if you are not already there):
      ```bash
      cd qir_passes/
      ```